-FH will set the voucher term at 60 days.
+FH may set the voucher term at 60 days or longer depending on market conditions, vacancy rates and time to lease (leasing success rates).
 If more search time is needed the family may request an extension, according to the policies in this chapter.